Humboldt Park, Chicago: Historic Humboldt Park stables and the Institute of Puerto Rican Arts and Culture

 was part of the office of Jens Jensen, a landscape architect who left his mark on the impressive design of the park's natural hardscape and water features.

 United Blocks of West Humboldt Park

-History - Local West Humboldt Park residents organized to address the problems and concerns of residents and property owners living in West Humboldt Park, incorporated The United Blocks of West Humboldt Park (TUBOWHP) on May 5, 1995.
+On 5 May 1995, local West Humboldt Park residents organized to address the problems and concerns of residents and property owners living in West Humboldt Park, and as a result, incorporated The United Blocks of West Humboldt Park (TUBOWHP).
 The purposes for which TUBOWHP is organized are:

 A.) To enhance the livability of the area by establishing and maintaining an open line of communication and liaison between the neighborhood, government agencies and other neighborhoods.

 B.) To provide an open process by which all members of the neighborhood may involve themselves in the affairs of the neighborhood.

 Cultural references to the community

 Humboldt Park figures prominently in the literary works that chronicled Chicago's blue collar life in the 1950s and 1960s.